rust-lang/rfcs/text/0000-output-options.md

     $ rustc foo.rs -o bar/foo # A-OK

 For this particular command the compiler behaves as if it had gotten options `--out-dir=bar/` and `-o foo`.
-More generally, the compiler interprets the option by splitting value into the [`filename`][filename] to be used as `[filestem]` and [`dirname`][dirname] to be used as `[out-dir]`.
+More generally, the compiler interprets the option by splitting value into [`filename`][filename] to be used as `[filestem]` and [`dirname`][dirname] to be used as `[out-dir]`.